Across all of our platforms our AuM exceed US$1 billion

 The platforms have each appointed a board of directors and company secretary.

-The auditor is Deloitte (Malta) and legal counsel is Conyers, Dill & Pearman, Bermuda for the Bermuda platforms and Deloitte (Cayman) and Walkers for the Cayman platforms.
+EAM has appointed an auditor and legal counsel for the Bermuda platforms and a CIMA approved auditor and legal counsel for the Cayman platforms.

 One of the principal benefits of the platform offering is that we have negotiated highly competitive rates with the professional advisers due to the volume of business which they receive from the platforms and these cost savings have been passed on to our clients.